top of page

 20220918_121527[1].jpg

-Over the years Gary has taught in over 15 different primary schools, high schools, and private music education institutions, has also attained certificate IV in Training and Assessing and is currently working in several high schools around the Albury / Wodonga and wider north east Victoria region as part of the Victorian Government's instrumental music program.
+Over the years, Gary has taught in more than 15 different schools and music education institutions.
+He also completed a Certificate IV in Training and Assessing, and currently works in several high schools across Albury–Wodonga and the wider North East Victoria region as part

 The Drummers Vade Mecum